When I first stepped into the world of CNCs, I was overwhelmed by the many software programs used in the process.

-The Easel software from Inventables is a truly all-in-one software which lets you do everything from CAD, CAM, and Control within a single software.
+The Easel software from Inventables is a truly all-in-one software that lets you do everything from CAD, CAM, and Control within a single software.

 Easel is web-based software and doesn’t require you to install any software and therefore, it can run on almost any computer with an active Internet connection.

 Easel software has a monthly subscription fee of around $20 per month and a yearly subscription for around $13 per month.